emailhippo/email-verify-api-docs/docs/features.rst

 .. note:: See :doc:`technical-spec`

-On Screen Reporting
+On screen reporting
 -------------------
 Every account comes with a secure on-line portal for customers to view their current and historic usage via simple but powerful, user friendly charts and reports.

-Thoughtful Versioning
+Thoughtful versioning
 ---------------------
 Endpoints are \"versioned\".
 This means that `Email Hippo`_ can continue to release new functionality without \"breaking\"